DomChan00/Getting-and-Cleaning-Data-Course-Project/README.md

 ####Repo includes the following files
 **run_analysis.R**
 - R script to create a tidy dataset from the Samsung data.
-The Samsung data folder, "UCI HAR Dataset" is assumed to be in the same directory as the script.
+The Samsung data folder, "UCI HAR Dataset" is assumed to be in the same directory as the script (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 - The following steps are performed in the script

   1. Merges the training and the test sets to create one data set.